jquery/download.jqueryui.com/README.md

 Use the config file to define which jQueryUI version DownloadBuilder should serve.
 Eg:
 ```
-"jqueryUi": {
+"jqueryUi": [
-  "stable": {  // required
+  {
     "version": "1.10.0"
-    "dependsOn": "jQuery 1.7+"
+    "dependsOn": "jQuery 1.7+",
+    "label": "Stable",
+    "stable": true
   },
-  "legacy": {  // optional
+  {
     "version": "1.9.1"
-    "dependsOn": "jQuery 1.6+"
+    "dependsOn": "jQuery 1.6+",
+    "label": "Legacy"
   }
 }
 ```

-The `stable` release is required, but `legacy` is optional.
+One version with the `stable` property set to `true` is required.
 Each release has the following attributes:
 - `version` is a String, can be a tag or a branch of jQuery UI.
 Note: use `repo/branch` eg. `origin/master` when defining a branch.
 - `dependsOn` is a String, any textual value allowed.
-- `path` [optional] can be used instead of `version` to straight point to the prepared release path.
+- `label` is a boolean, describing the lifecycle of this version, like "Stable", "Legacy" or "Beta".
+- `stable` is a boolean, marking the current stable release.
+This will be selected by default in the web UI and will be used to generate demo files.

 ### node server.js